MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-activities.md

 - **Review status**: Filters activity review status.
   - All
-  - Not yet reviewed (filters out any activity that was already reviewed in a past alert for a policy)
+  - Not yet reviewed (filters out any activity that was part of a dismissed or resolved alert)

 ![Insider risk management activity explorer overview](../media/insider-risk-activity-explorer.png)